prg3/ovm_replication/README.md

 # ovm_replication
 Oracle VM Replication Scripts

 Simple python script that uses filesystem snapshots and scp to replicate OVM guests between OVM installations.
+This is a completly backend storage agnostic replciation solution, that does not require matching UUIDs of the Managers.

 Installation
 ____________